Display Bilingual:

 Lyrics & Translation

-[English] From the tip of my pointed finger,
+From the tip of my pointed finger

-From the depths of my wide-open mouth,
+From the back of my wide-open mouth

-I can see Mars again today.
+I can see Mars again today

-I want to live peacefully,
+I want to live peacefully

 Rest.

-Ordinary days, ordinary sympathy,
+Ordinary days, ordinary sympathy

-I wish my pain was just a reflection of the moon.
+I wish my pain was just a reflection of the moon

-From the tip of my pointed pen,
+From the tip of my pointed pen

-Let me sleep deeply,
+Let me sleep deeply

 Rest.

-Rendezvous on Mars.
+Rendezvous on Mars

-Rendezvous with myself.
+Rendezvous with myself

-And I don't need music or medicine,
+I don’t need music or medicine for that

-I wish my values were just a reflection of my brain.
+I wish my values were just a reflection of my brain

-From the tip of my pointed tail,
+From the tip of my stiff tail,

 Rest.

-Ah, it's frustrating,
+Ah, it’s frustrating

-I wish the Martian soil was just like chocolate.
+I wish Mars’s soil was like chocolate

-Goodbye to that Earth's gravity,
+Goodbye to Earth's gravity

 Key Vocabulary